ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 You can then use `npm run start` to start the normal server or `npm run dev` to start the auto reload dev server.
 It's a good idea to use the npm scripts since :
 - If you leave the project you may forget which command are used to start the server
-- If you are using more complexe commands to start the server
+- If you are using more complex commands to start the server

 ### Better logging system